Search for merger ejecta emission from late time radio observations of short GRBs using GMRT: Abstract

 \section{Abstract}

-Short gamma-ray bursts (GRBs) are the aftermath of compact binary mergers involving neutron stars.
-If the merger remnant is a millisecond magnetar instead of a black hole, a significant proportion of the rotational energy deposited to the emerging ejecta can produce a late-time radio brightening from its interaction with the ambient medium.
+In some cases, the merger of two neutron stars can produce a rapidly rotating and highly magnetised millisecond magnetar.
+A significant proportion of the rotational energy deposited to the emerging ejecta can produce a late-time radio brightening from interacting with the ambient medium.
 Detection of this late-time radio emission from short GRBs can have profound implications for understanding the physics of the progenitor.
-We report the radio observations of five short GRBs - 050709, 061210, 100625A, 140903A, and 160821B using the Giant Metrewave Radio Telescope (GMRT) at 1250, 610, and 325 MHz frequencies after $\sim$ $2 - 11$ years from the time of the burst.
+We report the radio observations of five short GRBs - 050709, 061210, 100625A, 140903A, and 160821B using the legacy Giant Metrewave Radio Telescope (GMRT) at 1250, 610, and 325 MHz frequencies and the upgraded-GMRT (uGMRT) at band 5 (1050-1450 MHz) and band 4 (550-900 MHz) after $\sim$ $2 - 11$ years from the time of the burst.
 The GMRT observations at low frequencies are particularly important to detect the signature of merger ejecta emission at the peak.
-These observations are the most delayed searches associated with some of these GRBs for any late-time low-frequency emission.
+These observations are the most delayed searches associated with some GRBs for any late-time low-frequency emission.
 We find no evidence for such an emission.
-We find that none of these GRBs are consistent with maximally rotating magnetar with a rotational energy of $\sim 10^{53}\, {\rm ergs}$.
+We find that none of these GRBs is consistent with maximally rotating magnetar with a rotational energy of $\sim 10^{53}\, {\rm erg}$.
 However, magnetars with lower rotational energies cannot be completely ruled out.
-Despite the non detection, our study underscores the power of radio observations in the search for magnetar signatures associated with short GRBs.
-However, only future radio observatories may have the capabilities to either detect these signatures or put more stringent constraints on the model.
+Despite the non-detection, our study underscores the power of radio observations in the search for magnetar signatures associated with short GRBs.
+However, only future radio observatories may be able to detect these signatures or put more stringent constraints on the model.